HimaxWiseEyePlus/YOLOv8_on_WE2/README.md

     ```
     vela --accelerator-config ethos-u55-64 --config himax_vela.ini --system-config My_Sys_Cfg --memory-mode My_Mem_Mode_Parent --output-dir ./img_yolov8_192 ./img_yolov8_192/yolov8n_full_integer_quant_size_192.tflite
     ```
-- You will see the vela report on the terminal:
+- You will see the vela report on the terminal: : (Notes: `Total SRAM used` less than `1MB` will be better)
     - There are 5 transpose ops leak out the vela compiler, and it will be fall back to run on Cortex-M55 CPU.
     ![alt text](images/yolov8n_vela_report.png)